iVeia/meta-iveia/README.md

 # meta-iveia

-The meta-iveia Yocto BSP layer provides support for iVeia Atlas SoMs and carriers.  meta-iveia uses the Yocto layered approach on top of the meta-xilinx layer, which itself is built on top of the Poky reference design.
+The meta-iveia Yocto BSP layer provides support for iVeia Atlas SoMs and IO boards.  meta-iveia uses the Yocto layered approach on top of the meta-xilinx layer, which itself is built on top of the Poky reference design.

 The Yocto build process is self contained, therefore Xilinx build tools do not